Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 Holding the capacitors' time constant;

-- Check to see the A/D sampling rate can be reduced and if so can the input series resistor be increased?
-Thereby increasing time constant.
-Unfortunately the microprocessor's datasheet gives no indication that this is possible.
+- Check to see if the A/D sampling rate can be reduced, and if so, can the input series resistor be increased?
+Thereby increasing the time constant.
+Unfortunately, the microprocessor's datasheet gives no indication that this is possible.

 - But the number of bits of accuracy can be sacrificed so that the input impedance can be increased.

-We need another solution and later on another solution does come to mind.
+We need another solution, and later on, another solution comes to mind.
 See the last circuit that is at the bottom of this page.
 The solution may be;

 The hold capacitor loading resistors have been moved to high voltages so that a more constant and small bleed current discharges those capacitors.